SimonBerens/WebBlock/README.md

 * Import URLs from file
 * Unblock for periods of time
 * Custom redirection
-* Separate lists - an always blocking list, and a toggleable list
+* As many lists as you want!

 ### Build
 ```shell script